Having trouble keeping to your New Year’s resolutions? You’re definitely not alone!

 If you feel you are failing with your resolutions it’s time to look at your habits and change your routines.
 Habits are embedded within routines, so changing or disrupting your routines can have a positive effect on your habits.

-Instead of going out for lunch at work, change your routine to make something healthy the night before and take your own food into work.
+Instead of going out for lunch at work, change your routine to make something healthy the night before and take your own food to work.
 Meeting up with friends at the pub or a cafe? why not go for a walk instead.

 The same with environments, they affect our routines, without thinking about it, you eat popcorn at the cinema but not at work.
 Break bad habits by implementing new routines, like changing to smaller plates in the kitchen to change overeating.